-- a minimum of 6.0 units and a maximum of 8.0 units in the Mathematics combined major as follows: - MATH 1113, 1114, 2208, 2211, 2221, 2222, 2225, 3311 and 3325 - an additional 0.5 unit of MATH at the 2000 level or above - ☐ 1.0 additional unit of MATH at the 3000 level or above - a second combined major specified by another program (Biology, Canadian Studies, Chemistry, Cultural Studies, Economics, English, Family Studies, French, Gerontology, History, Political Studies, Psychology, Sociology/Anthropology, Women's Studies) - ☐ a minimum overall GPA of 2.0 in the required 6.0 units of each combined major - ☐ at least 5.0 units of the 12.0 units overall required for the combined majors must be at the 3000 level or above - □ 1.0 unit from each core group A, B, and C listed on page 63 (inclusive of the majors): - ☐ Core A Sciences & Mathematics (1.0 unit) - ☐ Core B Social Sciences (1.0 unit) - ☐ Core C Humanities (1.0 unit) - ☐ at least 9.0 units of the total 20.0 units must be at the 2000 level or above - □ Note: No more than 4.0 units from professional areas may be counted toward the degree.
+- □ a second combined major specified by another program (Biology, Canadian Studies, Chemistry, Cultural Studies, Economics, English, Family Studies, French, Gerontology, History, Political Studies, Psychology, Sociology/Anthropology, Women's Studies) □ a minimum overall GPA of 2.0 in the required 6.0 units of each combined major □ at least 5.0 units of the 12.0 units overall required for the combined majors must be at the 3000 level or above □ 1.0 unit from each core group A, B, and C listed on page - 65 (inclusive of the majors): ☐ Core A Sciences & Mathematics (1.0 unit) - ☐ Core B Social Sciences (1.0 unit) - ☐ Core C Humanities (1.0 unit) - ☐ at least 9.0 units of the total 20.0 units must be at the 2000 level or above - ☐ Note: No more than 4.0 units from professional areas may be counted toward the degree.
 Courses included in the Applied Human Nutrition science minor as designated on page 68 will not be counted as professional electives.